noneed2know18/MelodyBot/README.md

    - This command should display the installed version of FFmpeg.

 Congratulations!
 You have successfully installed FFmpeg on your computer.
+(I DO NOT OWN THE FFmpeg INSTALATION ! check the license)

 ## Installing Discord.py